BlueHatbRit/scaffold/docs/_api/flags_show.md

 This is an authenticated request.
 {: .warning }

-Returns whether the authenticated user can access the flag.
+Returns details of the selected flag with the `accessible` field to indicate whether the authenticated user has access to it.

 ~~~ javascript
 $.get('https://my-scaffold.com/api/v1.0/flags/my-amazing-feature', function(data) {